ADH-Developer/ServiceFLOW/@progress.md

 ## Notes 📌
 - Testing infrastructure has been set up with Jest and API connectivity tests
+- API test configuration has been separated into jest.api.config.cjs for better organization
 - Testing is now being integrated into the development workflow
 - Priority is on stabilizing current features and improving user experience
 - Documentation will be updated as features are completed